The Digital Policy Alliance (EURIM) is the politically neutral, cross-party policy voice of the internet and technology sector.

 WHAT WE ARE

 We are an independent, not-for-profit, cross-party, broad-based membership organisation, which for the purpose of financial transparency is a company limited by guarantee.
-Our chairman is independent cross-bench peer the Earl of Erroll.
+Our Chairman, the Earl of Erroll, is an independent cross-bench peer.

 WHO WE ARE

-We are financed by subscriptions from our non-parliamentary members, who include corporate suppliers and users of digital technology, trade organisations and small businesses.
-We are unique in our network of alliances with policy bodies, academia, charities, industry groupings, central, local and regional governments, and other membership organisations.
+We are financed by subscriptions from our non-parliamentary members, who include corporate suppliers and users of digital technology, trade organisations, charities and small businesses.
+We are unique in our network of alliances with policy bodies, academia, charitable organisations, industry groupings, central, local and regional governments, and other membership organisations.

 HOW WE OPERATE

-We focus on digitally-related topics – such as ubiquitous broadband, cyber security and e-crime, data protection, lifelong learning and telehealth, next generation Internet and Smart UK – and form working groups which produce plain language summary briefings for Parliamentarians, Ministers, civil servants and industry members.
-We promote our findings to policy decision-makers and influencers through a programme of targeted events.
+We focus on digitally-related topics – such as digital national infrastructure, Brexit, cyber security and e-crime, data protection, e-skills, digital age verification, next generation Internet and Smart UK – and form working groups which produce plain language summary briefings for Parliamentarians, Ministers, civil servants and industry members.
+We promote our findings to policy decision-makers and influencers through a programme of targeted events and publication of briefings, reports and papers.

 WHAT WE ARE NOT